kbunn1991/WeatherFM-Backend-PurpleCobras/README.md

 ##### Get Weather from Longitude and Latitude

 Request Type: `GET`
-Attach querie longituded and latitude to query string like this.
+Attach querie longitude and latitude to query string like this.

 URL: `https://weatherfm-client.herokuapp.com/api/users/weather/${latitude}/${longitude}`